 What Can the Performing Arts Teach Us About Cultivating Relationships with Each and Every Visitor?Professional Forum

-Micah Walter, Independent, USA, Catherine Devine, American Museum of Natural History, USA, Kevin Giglinto, Chicago Symphony Orchestra, USA
+Micah Walter, Independent, USA, Catherine Devine, Microsoft, USA, Kevin Giglinto, Chicago Symphony Orchestra, USA

 As the systems museums use to process admissions continue to evolve with enterprise-wide customer relationship management (CRM) capabilities, we have an opportunity to change the way we think about our visitors and how we interact with them.
 Getting to know them through the data they share at the point of purchase becomes the foundation for a lasting relationship with our museums.